Tobel158/docs/docs/Concepts/terra-protocol.md

 The Terra protocol's market module enables users to always trade 1 USD worth of Luna for 1 UST, and vice versa, incentivizing users to maintain the price of Terra.
 This same principle is true for all Terra stablecoin denominations.

 - **Example**
-  If 1 UST is trading at 1.01 USD, users can use the market swap feature of Terra Sstation to trade 1 USD of Luna for 1 UST.
+  If 1 UST is trading at 1.01 USD, users can use the market swap feature of Terra Station to trade 1 USD of Luna for 1 UST.
 The market burns 1 USD of Luna and mints 1 UST.
 Users can then sell their 1 UST for 1.01 USD, profiting .01 USD through arbitrage, adding to the UST pool.
-This arbitrage continues until UST price falls back to match the price of USD, maintaining its peg.
+This arbitrage continues until UST price falls back to match the price of USD, maintaining Terra's peg.

 The same arbitrage mechanism works in reverse for contraction.